newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

   //some code
 }
 ```
+*by the way:* the `Component` class that we extend to create our components comes from React!😉
+We import it at the very top of the file .
-- or you can write the same as a function (functional component):
+- you can write the same as a function (functional component):
 ```
 function MyComponent(){
    //some code